Jim Ross: Professional wrestling

-NWA Tri-State/Mid-South Wrestling/Universal Wrestling Federation (1974–1987)
+NWA Tri-State, Mid-South Wrestling, and Universal Wrestling Federation (1974–1987)

+While attending Northeastern State University, Ross gained early broadcasting experience by working for the college radio station.
+This background led to his entry into professional wrestling commentary when he was offered a position with the local NWA Tri-State promotion, stepping in for an announcer who was unexpectedly unavailable for an event.

-During his tenure at Northeastern State University, Ross had spent some time commentating on college radio.
-With this experience, Ross was given the opportunity to fill a broadcast position in the local NWA Tri-State territory, after an announcer was unable to appear at one of the territory's events.
-After his arrival in the promotion, Ross first worked as a referee starting in 1974.
-Ross remained as a referee until 1977 when he then transitioned to the promotion's broadcast team.
-After Bill Watts' purchase of NWA Tri-State in 1982 and the subsequent re-branding to Mid-South Wrestling (MSW), Ross was promoted to the promotion's lead play-by-play position and also became Mid-South Vice President of Marketing.
-During this time, Ross was able to call his very first NWA World Heavyweight Championship match which featured Ric Flair and Ted DiBiase.
+Ross began his career with the promotion in 1974 as a referee, a role he held until 1977 before transitioning to the broadcast team.
+Following Bill Watts's acquisition of NWA Tri-State in 1982 and its rebranding as Mid-South Wrestling (later Universal Wrestling Federation), Ross was promoted to lead play-by-play announcer.
+He also assumed administrative responsibilities as the promotion's Vice President of Marketing.
+During his tenure, he called his first NWA World Heavyweight Championship match, featuring Ric Flair and Ted DiBiase.